maljoras/FishTracker/README.md

 >> clear ft; % stop background avi recording
 ~~~~

-For debugging, stimululus presenter objects can be simulated on
+For debugging, stimulus presenter objects can be tested on
 simulated fish tracks without the need for calling the
 fish.Tracker.track() method: